xquyvu/ez-expense/README.md

 Get your expenses done in just a few clicks (using AI of course).

-## ⚠️ No longer actively maintained ⚠️

-This is because:

-- Due to other priorities taking place
-- For non-technical users, we now have ClawPilot with easier authentication and does not require LLM setup.

-That being said, the tool still works well, especially if you follow [the instructions to set it up with Python](#installation).
-The tool has a finetuned user experience, a battle-tested workflows and it's still used by many people.

 ## Introduction

 Doing the expenses is boring and painful.